khairnaraksh/JobSearch/README.md

 * username = 'user'
 * password = 'user'
  is also implemented.

+## Assumptions
+  Initially on load all Available jobs shown and then depends on Skill, Expirence and Location.
+Table is Having Filter and Sorting buttons Available and Click to Apply button is also there.
 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).